opensquiggly/user-docs/030-self-hosted/155-k8s-tweaking.md

 ## Resizing Volumes
 We've created our Helm charts to make it easy to resize your disk space after the installation.
-By doing it this way, you don't need to over allocate your disk space, and overpay for your hosting costs.
+By doing it this way, you don't need to over allocate your disk space, and over pay for your hosting costs.

 We recommend starting with a modest disk size in the order of 10 - 50 GB.
 Later, after you've attached a lot of mount points and run low on disk space, you can increase the disk size as-needed.